sdsykes/nut-10/README.md

 And finally (and after admittedly a fair bit of debugging) it does in fact work:

 ```
-$ ruby test.rb
+$ ruby test.rb ruby
 PASS 1
 PASS 2
 PASS 3
 PASS 4
 PASS 5
+PASS 6
 ```

 The whole compiler is approximately 175 SLOC.
+You can find it [here](https://github.com/sdsykes/nut-10/blob/master/compile.rb).

 #### Performance